Dannnno/language-design/language-design.md

 **Response**

 An API is a way to communicate a series of instructions to a computer.
 It defines a set of concepts and abstractions about objects and manipulations, to make it easier to use and understand by humans.
 It defines exactly what is easy to do, what is possible to do, and what cannot or shouldn't be done.

+> **APIs should be easy to use and hard to misuse.** It should be easy to do simple things; possible to do complex things; and impossible, or at least difficult, to do wrong things.
+[Block, 2006].

 It is often difficult for the users to directly modify an API.
 However, it still needs to be able to be used flexibly and extensibly, in situations and for purposes that were not foreseen when it was developed.
 Things that can be problematic for a language can also be problematic for an API, from the need of documentation to violating the principle of least surprise.
 The main difference is that in an API, your choices of syntax and power are more limited than the general case.
 However, as it tends more and more towards a true internal DSL, that boundary can also become blurrier.

 It might be possible to give technical definitions that would let you distinguish APIs and full-blown languages.
 But, if you were to take Python's duck-typing approach and ask, "Does it look like a language?
 Does it act like a language?", the answer is yes.